Migrate from webpacker to jsbundling-rails with esbuild

 Our build script defined earlier in our package.json file included all build options on a single line.
 For more complex projects an external build script might be preferable.

 We can convert the build script we saw earlier.
-It doesn’t really matter what we call this build script but it might make sense to call it esbuild.config.js.
+It doesn’t really matter what we call this build script but it might make sense to call it esbuild.config.mjs.
+As per the documentation this code must be saved in a file with the .mjs extension because it uses the import keyword.
 This seems like a naming convention used by other javascript config files.

 entryPoints: ['app/javascript/application.js'],